eodell6502/octobernet/README.md

         attached: true,
     },
     maxSize:    "1M",                 // inclusive of body and attachments
-    commercial: false,                // or "individual" or "business"
+    commercial: false,                // or "individual" or "corporate"
     admin:      false,                // if true, for admin users only
     bodyType:   "html",               // "text" and "html" are currently supported
     advertise:  true,                 // if true, is visible to queries.